ui5-community/generator-ui5-project/README.md

 Generator which use the official UI5 tooling and support multiple deployment targets such as the SAP Business Technology Platform.
 This generator was build as a plug-in for the community project [Easy-UI5](https://github.com/SAP/generator-easy-ui5/) by [SAP](https://github.com/SAP/).

+> As of version `0.1.0`, we strive to share core functionality (such as webapp scaffolding) with [SAP's `open-ux-tools`](https://github.com/SAP/open-ux-tools) effort, which is "a set of tools and libraries that makes it faster and easier to develop SAP Fiori applications".

 ## Usage with easy-ui5

 ```bash